zenonby/yasw/README.md

 ## Overview
 Basic wrapper for libsqlite3.

-Not thread-safe, not for concurent execution.
+Not thread-safe, not for concurrent execution.
 Synchronization must be guaranteed by a calling code.

 A single statement can be prepared/executed at once.